lopezrodolfo/FM-Lean-6/README.md

-# Isomorphisms and Equivalence Relations
+# Isomorphisms and Equivalence Relations in Lean3

 This Lean project explores concepts related to isomorphisms, equivalence relations, and logical equivalence.
 It includes implementations of various mathematical structures and proofs.